big img

 Expand F.A.Q.

-Cataract surgery is a straight forward procedure that usually takes 30-45 minutes.
+Cataract surgery is a straightforward procedure that usually takes 30-45 minutes.

 Is cataract surgery painful?